mrz1836/go-api-gateway/README.md

-aws-param-certificate           Returns the ssm location for the domain ssl certificate id aws-param-dockerhub             Returns the ssm location for the DockerHub ARN aws-param-zone                  Returns the ssm location for the host zone id build                           Build the lambda function as a compiled application clean                           Remove previous builds, test cache, and packaged releases clean-mods                      Remove all the Go mod cache coverage                        Shows the test coverage
+aws-param-certificate           Returns the ssm location for the domain ssl certificate id aws-param-dockerhub             Returns the ssm location for the DockerHub ARN aws-param-zone                  Returns the ssm location for the host zone id build                           Build the SAM application clean                           Remove previous builds, test cache, and packaged releases clean-mods                      Remove all the Go mod cache coverage                        Shows the test coverage